A topic from the subject of Spectroscopy in Chemistry.

 Significance:

-Spectroscopic techniques are powerful tools for quantitative analysis.
-They can be used to determine the concentration of a wide variety of analytes in a variety of matrices.
-UV-Vis spectroscopy is a particularly versatile technique that can be used to analyze samples in the visible and ultraviolet regions of the spectrum.
+Spectroscopic techniques, such as UV-Vis spectroscopy, are powerful tools for quantitative analysis.
+They can be used to determine the concentration of a wide variety of analytes in various matrices.
+UV-Vis spectroscopy is particularly versatile for analyzing samples that absorb light in the visible and ultraviolet regions of the electromagnetic spectrum.
+This experiment demonstrates the principles of quantitative analysis using UV-Vis spectroscopy.
+The method is relatively simple and requires common laboratory equipment, making it a valuable learning experience.

 Share on: